harcokuppens/docker-remote-app/README.md

-# docker-remote-app
+# Docker-remote-app: containerized GUI app

 Docker image running a GUI application accessible over RDP.
 Audio in the application is supported over the RDP connection.
+Copy and pasting between the application and your local system is also supported.

 The end user runs the container first, and then runs a remote desktop client to open the window of the GUI application remotely.

+By containerizing a GUI app in this way we can easily run a GUI application on any OS supporting a RDP client.

-The default GUI application is [firefox](http://mozilla.org/firefox/).
+The default GUI application is [firefox](http://mozilla.org/firefox/) which opens youtube playing 'David Bowie - Absolute Beginners'.
 But you can easily adapt it by installing a custom gui app in `bin/guiprogram` by adapting the `Dockerfile`.
+The `resources/bin/` folder contains several examples.
+These alternative examples our also in the Dockerfile but commented out.

 To run the GUI application the Docker image runs a RDP server using [xrdp](http://xrdp.org) on Ubuntu.
 Instead of running the GUI application directly in the xrdp session the GUI application is run within the window manager [openbox](http://openbox.org/).
 This gives the extra flexibility to easily run also other applications.